IBM/data-prep-kit/transforms/transform-conventions.md

 ## IDE Setup
 When running in an IDE, such as PyCharm, the following are generally assumed:
-* Build the venv using `make venv` and add this as a virtual environment to the IDE's project.
+* From the command line, build the venv using `make venv`.
 * In the IDE
     * Set your project/run configuration to use the venv/bin/python as your runtime virtual environment.
         * In Pycharm this can be done through the PyCharm->Settings->Project...->Python Interpreter page